-A current physical exam with tests for tuberculosis, AIDS, hepatitis or other illnesses may be required.
+A current physical exam with tests for tuberculosis, AIDS, hepatitis, or other illnesses may be required.
 Sometimes verification of infertility is also required.

 The home study is typically completed before a child is identified and referred to the adoptive parents, however that is not always the case.
 Our daughter had been in our home for nearly 2 weeks before the social worker came to conduct our home study visit.
 As it turned out, he once lived in our neighborhood and was familiar with our house.
 We talked about the wonderful donut shop around the corner and our recent trip to Argentina.
 (All of this over a freshly brewed cup of coffee, which I’m sure worked in our favor!)
 He also walked through our house, made polite comments about the state of our teenager’s room, and checked the locks on the gate around our pool.
 He talked with my husband, my daughter, and me separately and then together about our family life and motivation to adopt.
-When I confessed to him how nervous I had been about the visit, he said “We want to find homes suitable and loving for children.
+When I confessed to him how nervous I had been about the visit, he said “We want to find homes suitable and love for children.
 Our job is to help you pass, not look for your faults!”

 So remember those wise words, and above all, be yourself.
 There is a child out there anxious to come into your suitable and loving home.